rriggs/pynq_led_module/dip_switch_pmod/README.md

-# 14-Segment LED Module for Pynq-Z2 RPi Header
+# 8P DIP Switch PMO

 This is an add-on board designed for the Pynq-Z2 FPGA development board.
 This is a 8-position DIP swith PMOD.
 This board expects that there are